FunctionLab/sei-framework/README.md

 ## Training

 The configuration file and script for running train is under the `train` directory.
 To run Sei deep learning sequence model training, you will need GPU computing capability (we run training on 4x Tesla V100 GPUs connected with NVLink).
-The training data can be downloaded by running the download script or manually download the training data tarball and extract the files.
-Before you download the training data, because the Sei training data contains processed files at Cistrome Project, please register at the [Cistrome site](http://cistrome.org/db/#/bdown), and make sure you agree with the term of usage.
+The training data can be downloaded by running the download script (`train/download_data.sh`) or manually downloading the training data tarball and extracting the files. **NOTE**: because the Sei training data contains processed files from the Cistrome Project, please first agree to the Cistrome Project [terms of usage](http://cistrome.org/db/#/bdown) before downloading the data here.

-The Sei training configuration YAML file is provided as the `train.yml` file.
-You can read more about the Selene configuration file here (https://selene.flatironinstitute.org/master/overview/cli.html#).
+The Sei training configuration YAML file is provided as the `train/train.yml` file.
+You can read more about the Selene command-line interface and configuration file formatting here (https://selene.flatironinstitute.org/master/overview/cli.html#).
 We also provide an example SLURM script `train.sh` for submitting a training job to a cluster.